babylonchain/babylon/x/btcstaking/README.md

 2. Ensure the given commission rate is at least the `MinCommissionRate` in the parameters and at most 100%.
 3. Ensure the finality provider does not exist already.
+4. Ensure the committed master public randomness is in the correct format.
-4. Create a `FinalityProvider` object and save it to finality provider storage.
+5. Create a `FinalityProvider` object and save it to finality provider storage.

 ### MsgEditFinalityProvider